June Faire 2026

 Dragon’s Laire Baronial Court

-At 6 PM, Opening Court will be held in front of the Dragon’s Laire Baronial Pavilion on the field.
-This will include Invocation for the Archery, Armored, Rapier, and Thrown Championships (for those who can attend Friday evening).
-Also… other Baronial awards! please look for an announcement closer to the date or check with the Court Coordinator.
+At 6 PM, Opening Court will be held in the Van Zee.
+This will include Invocation for the Archery, Armored, Rapier, Thrown, and Youth Armored Championships.
+Also… other Baronial Awards and Recognitions!

 What can we expect? – Saturday